-Tree of the Year 2019 terms and conditions
+Tree of the Year 2020 - Terms and Conditions

 Winning a Tree Care Award to celebrate and secure a better future for your tree.

-The winning Tree of the Year in each country will win, subject to the eligibility criteria below, a £1000 Tree Care Award aimed at protecting, supporting and celebrating a better future for your special tree.
+Each winning Tree of the Year in England, Scotland and Wales will win, subject to the eligibility criteria below, a £1000 Tree Care Award aimed at protecting, supporting and celebrating a better future for your special tree.

-Trees which are shortlisted and are not successful in winning Tree of the Year for their country, will receive, subject to the eligibility criteria below, a £500 Tree Care Award.
+Trees which are shortlisted for the award and are not successful in winning Tree of the Year for their country, will receive, subject to the eligibility criteria below, a £500 Tree Care Award.

 A Tree Care Award could help cover the cost of necessary tree work such as: